 Owning Our Future

 In her 2012 book, Kelly explores many experiments with new forms of ownership, which she calls generative: aimed at creating the conditions for life for many generations to come.
-To understand these emerging alternatives, Kelly reports from all over the world, and finds the five essential patterns of ownership design that make these models work.
-And she explores how they may hold the key to the deep transformation that our civilization needs.
-Read more.
+To understand these emerging alternatives, Kelly reports from all over the world and finds the five essential patterns of ownership design that make these models work.
+She then explores how they may hold the key to the deep transformation that our civilization needs.

 “This magnificent book is a kind of recipe for how civilization might cope with its too-big-to-fail problem.
 It’s a hardheaded, clear-eyed, and therefore completely moving account of what a different world might look like—what it already does look like in enough places that you will emerge from its pages inspired to get involved.”—Bill McKibben, author of Deep Economy

 In this book, Kelly considers how corporations strive to make money for their shareholders regardless of the costs to society.
 Part 1 examines the structure of the public corporation and how it serves investors not employees or the community for which it was created.
 Part 2 argues for new set of paradigms and laws that would result in economic democracy, insuring that corporations exist for the public good.
 Named one of 10 Best Business Books of 2001 by Library Journal.

 The Divine Right of Capital was widely excerpted and reviewed, in places as diverse as Harvard Business Review, Utne Reader, San Francisco Chronicle, Earth Island Journal, BusinessWeek online, and many others.
 It was selected as a recommended book by book clubs, Harvard Business School, Wharton@Work, and elsewhere.
 Now more than two decades old, the book is still used in a variety of MBA classes.

 Kelly’s book will exhilarate you, because it is such a thorough de-masking of the indefensible.”— Paul Hawken, Whole Earth